crazy-max/docker-fail2ban/README.md

 ### Volumes

-* `/etc/fail2ban/jail.d` : Folder of your customs jails
-* `/var/lib/fail2ban` : Contains Fail2ban persistent database
+* `/data` : Contains customs jails, actions and filters and Fail2ban persistent database

 ## Use this image